 Candidates for dental implants need to have healthy gums and adequate bone to support the implant.
 A thorough evaluation by your dentist will help determine whether you are a good candidate for dental implants.

 An important factor for success of implants is the dentist’s knowledge of and expertise in occlusion.
 Occlusion is the ability to keep the bite balanced and all the teeth meshing correctly with each other in perfect harmony.

-Dr. Walsh and Dr. Lakayil’s knowledge of occlusion is well known and they work closely with an oral surgeon when implants are being placed in his patient’s gums.
-Dr. Walsh and Dr. Lakayil are certified in dental implant restorations.
-So when your implants are finished being placed by an oral surgeon they can finish up the rest of the process and maintain your implants.
+Dr. Lakayil’s knowledge of occlusion is well known and she works closely with an oral surgeon when implants are being placed in his patient’s gums.
+Dr. Lakayil is certified in dental implant restorations.
+So when your implants are finished being placed by an oral surgeon she can finish up the rest of the process and maintain your implants.